binkley/homebrewery-files/witch.md

   Roots rise up to imprison those who overstep.

 - **Faerie Fire** <br>
-  Enchants the air around foes with flickering light — reveals the unseen and invites reprisal.
+  Enchants the air around foes with flickering light &mdash; reveals the unseen and invites reprisal.

 - **Hex** <br>
   A spiteful curse that saps strength and fuels further harm.